Want the perfect workout program?

 Can be adapted to sport specific training, so athletes can kill two birds with one stone. | Won't work endurance as much. |

-Related: HIIT vs Steady-State Cardio for Fat Loss (Backed by Science)
+For more information comparing both forms of cardio, check out our article on HIIT vs Steady-State Cardio for Fat Loss (Backed by Science).

-We don’t mean to beat this point down too much but we will say it one last time, cutting is not just about losing fat, it’s also about preserving muscle.
+We don’t mean to beat this point down too much but we will say it one last time, when following a cutting workout and diet plan, it is not just about losing fat.
+It’s also about preserving lean muscle mass.

 When it comes to a cutting phase, you shouldn’t attempting a very heavy lifting schedule like you normally would.
 You are restricting calories, so your energy will not be as good and thus neither will your strength.
 Be that as it may, the goal is to continue training hard and keep your strength up as much as possible.